knohitch/clickveed/FINAL_DEPLOYMENT_SUMMARY.md

 1. **npm ci failure**: The primary cause was that NODE_ENV was set to 'production' during the build process, which caused npm to skip installing devDependencies.
 However, the application needed devDependencies to build properly.

-2. **OpenSSL compatibility issues**: The Dockerfile was installing `libssl3` but Prisma was looking for `libssl.so.1.1`, causing runtime errors.
+2. **OpenSSL compatibility issues**: The Dockerfile was trying to install `libssl1.1` which is not available in Alpine Linux package repository.

 3. **Missing startup.sh**: The .dockerignore file was excluding all shell scripts, preventing the startup.sh file from being included in the Docker build context.